MasonPride/League-Manager-Database/README.md

 This project is a relational database system designed for managing a sports league.
 It includes a full SQL schema, scripts to manage database lifecycle, and supporting Python scripts.

-# League Manager Database Project

-This project is a relational database system designed for managing a sports league.
-It includes a full SQL schema, scripts to manage the database lifecycle, and supporting Python scripts.

 ## Requirements

 Before running the project, ensure you have the following installed: